edheltzel/flightdeck-esbuild/README.md

 - `build` command - executes the production build of your site with Eleventy, includes HTML minification, compressed Sass, optimized images, and bundled javascript.
   - for our workflow, Cloudflare handles the DNS while Netlify does the building and hosting - Cloudflare's Auto Minify minifies the HTML, CSS, and JS.
 You can easily add minification to the build process by adding a plugin to Eleventy.
 - `preview` command - spins up a local server to preview the production build.
+- `format`, `lint` commands - uses Rome for code formatting and linting.
 - `clean` command - scrubs/removes the `dist/` and `.cache` directories
 - `purge` command - scrubs/removes the `dist/`, `.cache`, `node_modules`, and any lock files from npm, yarn, or pnpm. - A fresh install.
   - **NOTE: Both `clean` and `purge` are executed from a bash script**